Hudson Reed Faucets Review & Rating Updated: 04/13/18

 Limitless Digital does not manufacture faucets.
 Hudson Reed faucets are made in China and imported through DPU (Ningbo) Trading Co.
 Ltd., a Chinese broker founded in 1993 that specializes in the export of sanitary products.

-The faucets we obtained for testing can be safely characterized as nondescript Chinese faucets, outstanding for neither style nor quality.
-They are representative of Chinese designs — pleasing, but conservative.
+The faucets we obtained for testing can be safely characterized as unremarkable, outstanding for neither design nor quality.
+They are representative Chinese designs — pleasing but conservative.
 There are very few styling adventures in China where manufacturers generally sell mass-market faucets.
-To appeal the widest possible market, producers stay well within safe styling boundaries.
+To appeal to the widest possible market, producers stay well within safe styling boundaries.

 The ceramic cartridges used in the Hudson Reed faucets we examined were made in China.
 But, that's about all we know about them.
 There are no markings on the cartridges identifying the actual manufacturer.
 In our experience, Chinese manufacturers that have gained an international reputation for good quality ceramic cartridges generally identify their products.
 The absence of identification marks usually suggests a lower quality component.

-Just two finishes are available: chrome and nickel.
-All faucets are available in chrome, only a few in nickel.
-The finishes we examined were very good, heavy plated and well polished finishes that should easily stand up to a lot of abuse.
+Just three finishes are available: chrome, nickel and stainless.
+Most faucets are available in chrome, only a few in nickel or stainless.
+The finishes we examined were very good, heavy-plated and well-polished finishes that should easily stand up to a lot of abuse.

-Since the consolidation under Limitless Digital, the faucet offerings have changed.
-Old familiar favorites such as the Topaz, Tec, Grace and Kubix designer lines, are still available in the UK and Europe as part of collections that include showers and other products of the same design.
+Since the consolidation under the aegis of Limitless Digital, the faucet offerings have changed.
+Old familiar favorites such as the Topaz, Tec, Grace, and Kubix designer lines, are still available in the UK and Europe as part of collections that include showers and other products of the same design.
 The new lineup of faucets for the North American market is not nearly as interesting and the faucets do not coordinate with other products.

-Information about faucets on the web sites is so-so.
-Each faucet is well illustrated with multiple views of the faucet installed in a kitchen or bath, making it easer to discern detail and visualize the faucet from all angles.
+Information about Hudson Reed faucets on the company websites is so-so.
+Each faucet is well illustrated with multiple views of the faucet installed in a kitchen or bath, making it easier to discern detail and visualize the faucet from all angles.
 But, there are no truly detailed specifications.
 While there is a "Specifications" tab that brings up a table, it is largely a rehash of the information already appearing in the faucet's "Overview" page.

-Installation of our test faucets was rated by our plumber as "Easy" on a four point scale from "Very Hard" to "Very Easy".
+Installation of our test faucets was rated by our plumber as "Easy" on a four-point scale from "Very Hard" to "Very Easy".
 Instructions are in the form of drawings with very little or no text — obviously intended to be language-independent.
-Most steps were easy to figure out and follow, but sometimes a more intense study and a little head-scratching was required.
+Most steps were easy to figure out and follow but sometimes a more intense study and a little head-scratching was needed.

 One step required the aerator be removed and the water turned on for 15 seconds, then the aerator re-installed.
 Deciphering that set of illustrations took a few minutes and a second cup of coffee.
-(The instructions did not mention that the aerator should also be backwashed to remove any debris caught in the aerator screen before it is re installed.)
+(The instructions did not mention that the aerator should also be backwashed before it is re-installed to remove any debris caught in the aerator screen.)
 Little icons are used to tell you whether the illustrated operation is to be performed above or below the sink — a clever and useful device that avoids a lot of confusion.

 Hudson Reed has a "no questions asked" 30-day return policy with no re-stocking fee.
 Unless the faucet is damaged or defective, the buyer pays for the return shipping.

 After the 30 days, you have to rely on the Hudson Reed warranty for help with repairing a defective faucet.
-And that can be a problem.
+And the warranty is, at best, confusing and at worst, illegal under the federal Magnuson-Moss Warranty Act.

 The North American standard "limited lifetime" warranty lasts "as long as the original buyer owns the faucet".
 The Hudson Reed North American warranty is somewhat less comprehensive:

 However, the warranty is a little tricky.
 "Serviceable parts" are excluded from warranty coverage.
-The commonly accepted definition of the term "serviceable" is "capable of functioning" as in "The faucet was old, but still serviceable".5.
+The commonly accepted definition of the term "serviceable" is "capable of functioning" as in "The faucet was old but still serviceable" Note 5.
 Hudson Reed does not use the term in its common meaning.
-It appears to use it as a "term or art" meaning parts that "can be serviced", which could potentially apply to any part of a faucet except the finish.
-Since this term of art is not defined in the warranty, it would probably not be allowed under the MMWA which requires "simple and readily understood language” [15 U.S.C. § 2302(a)] meaning that Hudson Reed cannot give words uncommon meanings unknown to the buying public unless the uncommon meaning is explained in the warranty document.
+It appears to use it as a "term of art" meaning parts that "can be serviced", which could potentially apply to any part of a faucet except the finish.
+Since this term of art is not defined in the warranty, it would probably not be allowed under the MMWA which requires "simple and readily understood language" [15 U.S.C. § 2302(a)] meaning that Hudson Reed cannot give words uncommon meanings unfamiliar to the buying public unless the unusual meaning is defined and explained in the warranty document.

 Enforcing warranty rights under the WWMA might be a problem, however.
 Limitless Digital is in England and not subject to a lawsuit in a U.S. court except through the elaborate procedures required for service of process on foreign companies under the Hague Convention on the Service Abroad of Judicial and Extrajudicial Documents in Civil and Commercial Matters, an often time-consuming and daunting process.

 We are not entirely sure what to make of this warranty.
 It may be that the company is fully aware of the Magnuson-Moss Warranty Act and intends to provide a warranty of virtually unlimited scope and expense.
-More probably, however, it has simply migrated its UK warranty to the U.S. without consulting a competent lawyer as to its implications under U.S. law.6
+More probably, however, it has simply migrated its UK warranty to the U.S. without consulting a competent lawyer as to its implications under U.S. law.
+Note 6

 Customer service in England can delay post-sale service and warranty claims.
 While the sales department is open from 3:30 a.m. to 5:00 p.m.
 EST, the rest of the company closes at 5:00 p.m.
 British (GMT) Time which is 11:00 a.m. in New York and 8:00 a.m. in Los Angeles.
 So, getting help with anything other than a sales issue may require starting your day a bit earlier than usual.